GiorgiCoelho/laravel-api-query-builder/README.md

 The $extraParameters is also included on config.php, so you can utilize it if you have a default value from a column that in every query to database you want to insert.
 .

+### Service Provider
+Add this line into config/app.php file's providers

+'Gfcd\Laravel\Api\ApiQueryBuilderServiceProvider'.

 ### Publish config file

 If you want to change default limit, orderBy and excludedParameters parameters, run this command on the terminal:

 php artisan vendor:publish --provider="Gfcd\Laravel\Api\ApiQueryBuilderServiceProvider"

+### Others

+All configurations can be followed using https://github.com/selahattinunlu/laravel-api-query-builder, just changing the 'Unlu' with 'Gfcd'.